Thraes World Information

 - Teleportation: Several places have guards against teleportation beyond just the normal chance of failure.
 Use at your own risk.

 - Tiny Hut: You can't attack anything outside the hut from inside the hut.
+Going in or out of the hut takes half your movement.

 - Thrown weapons: you can draw them for free and throw multiple every turn.
 I assume you have either a bandolier or quiver of some sort to hold them.